-The cost is a flat rate of $10.00 per archer to participate.
-Notification of participation needs to be sent to the Archery Canada mailmatch coordinators by February 16th latest.
-If notification of participation or the scores for the first 6 weeks are submitted to the Archery Canada Coordinators after February 16th, then a late fee of $25.00 will be added on top of the archers registration fees.
+The cost is a flat rate of $10.00 per archer to participate (+ processing fee through the portal).
+Notification of participation needs to be sent to the Archery Canada mailmatch coordinators by February 19th latest.
+If notification of participation or the scores for the first 6 weeks are submitted to the Archery Canada Coordinators after February 19th, then a late fee of $25.00 will be added on top of the archers registration fees.

 How is the archers registration fees to be collected?

 Registration for the 2023 Indoor Mailmatch is now closed.